pegasus-isi/pegasus-101-example/README.md

 5999149
 ```

+## Task

-## Recreate `main.sh` with Pegasus WMS
+1. Recreate `main.sh` with Pegasus WMS

-1. `bin/record-mutations.sh` command should be executed from a Docker container.
+1. Modify the workflow to replace `bin/record-mutations.sh` command with one contained in a Docker container.